 All proposals will first be screened to ensure they are responsive to FDA CTP research priorities.
 Those that are not responsive will not be fully reviewed.
 The AppalTRUST Pilot Review Committee will review responsive proposals based on the criteria outlined below.
 The review committee will also assess whether the proposed budget and timeline are appropriate for the scope and nature of the project and whether any human subjects considerations may affect study implementation.

-As specified by NIH, research proposals selected for awards will need FDA approval before notifying awardees.
+As specified by NIH, research proposals selected for awards will need NIH and FDA CTP approval before notifying awardees.

 Each proposal will be evaluated based on the following criteria: